AntoineQtn/TicTacToe/README.md

 - Recommended IDE: IntelliJ IDEA (or any other Gradle-compatible Java IDE).
 - Internet connection: required to download dependencies from Maven Central (JUnit 5).

+Naming :

+We use the classical naming rules :
+- classes name in PascalCase.
+- methods and attributes in camelCase.
+- enums in UPPER_CASE.

 UML :

 ```mermaid